rafayet13/rafayet13.github.io/_posts/2018-04-24-install-laravel-in-3-steps.md

 1 Using Laravel Installer
 For Laravel Installer you should install Laravel installer first.
 Go to your command prompt as Administrative user type:
+ >composer global require “Laravel/installer”

- '>composer global require “Laravel/installer”' then hit enter.
+then hit enter.
 After that type:
- '>larval new YourProjectName'
+ >larval new YourProjectName

 hit enter.

 2 Using Composer:
 Go to your command prompt and type
-'>composer create-project --prefer-dist laravel/laravel YourProjectName "5.5.*"'
+>composer create-project --prefer-dist laravel/laravel YourProjectName "5.5.*"

 Then hit enter.
 It you take some moment to download and install files for you.
 Congrats!!
 You have successfully installed your first.
 Now check the project weather it’s working or not.

 Go to Your File Directory and open the command prompt here.
 Trick: Press Shift and Click on the Right Button of your mouse and you will see the open command prompt in the pop up menu select it.
 Type this command on command prompt and hit enter.
-'>php artisan serve'
+>php artisan serve

 You will see something like this, which means project is running successfully:
-Laravel development server started: 'http://127.0.0.1:8000' Now copy the url and open it in your internet browser you will see the welcome page of laravel project.
+Laravel development server started: http://127.0.0.1:8000 Now copy the url and open it in your internet browser you will see the welcome page of laravel project.